Use arrows to

-This is an invitation to retired – or about to be retired, active men and women of good character, living on the Hibiscus Coast, to become members of this recently established Club.
+This is an invitation to retired – or about to be retired, active men and women of good character, living on the Hibiscus Coast, to become members of this popular local Senior's Club.
 Here you will be meeting up with others at future monthly gatherings - to enjoy conviviality and listen to excellent guest speakers.

 Successful applicants will be invited to participate in low-cost outings to interesting places and events.
 For those who have an enthusiasm for keeping fit, our Rebus Ramblers of Gulf Harbour, meet weekly on a Monday morning for a 1-2 hour stroll to places near and far, followed by a refreshing coffee at a nearby Cafe.

 Other "Interest Groups" already established include dining out, Mah Jong, Classic Cars, 500 Cards, visits to the Auckland CBD and an annual BBQ.
 We have two quality luncheons during the year, one mid-year and the other pre-Christmas for members and partners.

 Meetings are held at the Gulf Harbour Yacht Club, 1299 Laurie Southwick Parade, Gulf Harbour at 9.30am until noon on the 2nd Wednesday of each month (excluding January) After a short business session, one of our own members is a Club speaker (10-15 mins) followed by morning tea and then an external Guest Speaker.
 Meetings conclude by midday.
 The annual Subscription is $25 plus a “one off” $25 joining fee.